endorphin3d/endorphin/docs/getting-started.md

 %}

 {% capture kinematic %}
 Now, if you know anything about CoreXY machines you know that unlike cartesian printers, CoreXY printers don't have an "X stepper" or a "Y stepper" because a movement of one stepper affects both belts.
-In the Markforged kinematic, this is only sometimes true:
+In the Markforged kinematic, this is only partially the case:

 - The X stepper can move the printhead along the X axis by simply moving its belt while the Y belt stays stationary
 - The Y stepper only has to worry about moving the gantry linearly along the Y axis (cartesian style)